Mindful Representations

 1. Setting the Stage

 The group gathers in a circle.
-Then the facilitator greets the group members and established the mindful field by leading a short meditation.
+Then the facilitator helps the group settle into a mindful and attentive space.

 2. Preparing for a Representation